ck1981/dokku-git-branch-apps/README.md

 TODO:
 -----

-Remove apps and repositories when branch is removed.
+Remove apps and their dirs when branch is removed.